Empathise and engage

 Mud on our boots

 Good architecture is as much about what happens on the building site as it is about what’s on the drawing board.
-By working alongside contractors as well as clients we can ring-fence the ideas and details that matter, championing the quality of the building throughout its construction.
+By working alongside contractors as well as clients we can ring-fence the ideas and details that matter, championing quality and sustainability throughout construction.

 Hornsey Library